ned14/ISO_POSIX_standards_stuff/pthreads Notifer Object/Readme.txt

 to get the reference object working.

 On POSIX, C11's stdatomic.h and threads.h are not typically available as yet.
-As a result, a copy of each culled from GCC v4.8's repo HEAD is present and used.
+As a result, macro hackery is done to map C11's atomic and thread support to C++11's atomics and POSIX threads.